-Did you ever think you’d see yourself wondering what the long-term advantages of working from home are?
+Did you ever think you’d see yourself wondering about long-term advantages of working from home?

 Since starting to work remotely, maybe you’ve seen a few positives that surprised you.

 Maybe you’re finding more time to work out at home.
 Maybe you’re finding that sleeping till 8:30 am is better remote work schedule for your body.
 Maybe you’re finding you have more energy since you started focusing on healthy habits at home.